Several graph sequences as solutions of a double recurrence: Introduction

+As expected, for $k=0$ the recurrence is solved by the sum of the inverses of the orders of the groups of automorphisms of all the trees (up to isomorphism) on $n$ vertices.
+This clearly equals $n^{n-2}/n!$ for an isomorphism of trees on $n$ vertices is defined by the action of the symmetric group on $n$ symbols, while the number of such trees is given by Cayley's formula $n^{n-2}$ \cite{Polya}.
+For $k=1$ if we multiply the $n$th term of $I(n,1)$ by $2n!$ we obtain the $n$th term of Sloane's sequence A001865 in \cite{OEIS}.
+This is thus proven to be a recurrence sequence.
+Note that Flajolet, Knuth, and Pittel showed that Sloane's sequence is related to the enumeration of connected multigraphs with only one cycle \cite{FKB}.

-In the next section of this note, we prove Theorem 1.
-When $k=0$, we use Dziobek's recurrence \cite{dziobek} for Cayley's formula to show that $J(n,0)=n^{n-3}$.
-When $k=1$, we use an identity related to Abel's theorem to prove that $J(n,1)= n!\sum_{\mu=1}^{n}\frac{n^{n-\mu-1}}{(n-\mu)!}$, which is Sloane's sequence A001865 in \cite{OES}.
-In Section \ref{sec:enumerator} we prove Theorem 2 by solving the differential recursive equation.
+This paper is organized as follows.
+In Section \ref{sec:enumerator} we prove Theorem 1 by solving the differential recursive equation.
 We also give a general expression for $J(n,k)$.
 In Section \ref{sec:hands} we consider $R_n$ from another angle, and re-prove some of the expansions with a more hands-on approach that displays different underlying combinatorics.
+In Section \ref{sec:sloane} we prove Theorem 4.
+When $k=0$, we use Dziobek's recurrence \cite{dziobek} for Cayley's formula to show that $J(n,0)=n^{n-3}$.
+When $k=1$, we use an identity related to Abel's theorem to prove that $J(n,1)= n!\sum_{\mu=1}^{n} n^{n-\mu-1}/(n-\mu)!$, which is sequence A001865 in \cite{OEIS}.
+Finally, in the appendix for completeness, we give the mathematical definitions of Feynman graphs and their automorphisms in the context of this paper.

-\section{Formulas in constant $k$}
+\section{Formulas in Constant $n$}

-We use the formula of Proposition 15 of \cite{MeOe:loop} to give a recursive definition for our sequences, which in Theorem 1 are respectively A007830 and A001865 in \cite{OES}.
+We use the formula of Proposition 15 of \cite{MeOe:loop} to give a recursive definition for the numbers $I(n,k)$.

-In the following, for all $n\ge 1$ and $k\ge 0$ by $I(n,k)$ we denote the sum of the inverses of the orders of the groups of automorphisms of all the pairwise non-isomorphic connected multigraphs on $n$ vertices and cyclomatic number $k$.
-By the formula of Proposition 15 of \cite{MeOe:loop} the numbers $I(n,k)$ are defined recursively as follows.
 With boundary condition

 then for all $n\geq1$ and $k\geq0$ we have

 For convenience of calculation, we define

 Then, for all $n\geq1$ and $k\geq0$ the recursion for $J(n,k)$ is